CS2103JAN2017-T15-B2/Watodo/docs/UsingAppVeyor.md

 * Runs the `gradlew.bat headless allTests` command.

-* Automatically retries the build up to 3 times if a task fails.
+* Automatically retries the build up to 3 dates if a task fails.

 If you would like to customize your AppVeyor build further, you can learn more about AppVeyor from the [AppVeyor Documentation](https://www.appveyor.com/docs/).